We Grow Accustomed to the Dark

 Summary of We Grow Accustomed to the Dark

-- “We Grow Accustomed to the Dark” As a Representative of Life: This poem presents human capacity for resilience and survival in the face of uncertainty and hardships.
+• “We Grow Accustomed to the Dark” As a Representative of Life: This poem presents human capacity for resilience and survival in the face of uncertainty and hardships.
 It begins as the speaker refers to how oblivious people seem at the beginning of life when they have some light to direct them to a safe path.
 However, once we grow up, the light vanishes and lets us press onward.
 First, this significant approach makes people doubtful about the world; they stumble around the dark until their vision adjusts to the lack of light.
 She further argues that there are people who are ready to face the uncertainty that lies ahead.
-No matter what happens, they continue to motivate themselves until they become self-conscious.
+No matter the circumstances, they continue to motivate themselves until they develop self-awareness.
 This sheer understanding of the hidden mysteries makes them strong, courageous, and bold.

 literary devices are specific techniques that allow the writers to add deeper meanings that go beyond what is on the page.
-Emily Dickenson has used various literary devices in this poem whose analysis is as follows.
+The analysis of various literary devices used in this poem is as follows.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /e/ and /o/ in “When not a Moon disclose a sign” and the sound of /e/ in “Either the Darkness alters.”
+1. Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /i/ “Then fit our Vision to the Dark” and the sound of /a/ in “Either the Darkness alters”.

-- Alliteration: Alliteration is the repetition of consonant sounds in the same line such as the sound of /s/ in “steps almost straight.”
+2. Alliteration: Alliteration is the repetition of consonant sounds in the same line, such as the sound of /s/ in “steps almost straight”.

-- Epigraph: It is a device used in a form of a poem, quote or a sentence, usually placed in the beginning of the poem to suggest the overall theme of the poem.
-Dickenson has used this device in the opening line where it is stated as; “We grow accustomed to the Dark.”
+4. Epigraph: It is a device used in a form of a poem, quote or a sentence, usually placed in the beginning of the poem to suggest the overall theme of the poem.
+The poet used this device in the opening line, “We grow accustomed to the Dark”.

 To witness her Good bye”

-- Irony: Irony is a figure of speech in which words are used in such a way that their intended meaning is different from the actual meaning of the words.
-The speaker has used situational irony the poem to show the miserable condition of mankind such as;
+1. Irony: Irony is a figure of speech in which words are used in such a way that their intended meaning is different from the actual meaning of the words.
+The speaker used situational irony in the poem to show the miserable condition of mankind, such as,

 Or Star – come out – within.”

-- Imagery: Imagery is used to make readers perceive things involving their five senses.
-Emily Dickenson has used imagery in the poem such as “As when the Neighbor holds the Lamp,” “When not a Moon disclose a sign” and “When Light is put away.”
+1. Imagery: Imagery is used to make readers perceive things involving their five senses.
+Emily Dickenson used imagery in the poem such as “As when the Neighbor holds the Lamp,” “When not a Moon disclose a sign” and “When Light is put away”.

 We grow accustomed to the Dark –